Colorado Grande Casino

 The Entity of Maggie

-People have reported hearing a fine, female voice, singing in an Irish accent a concertina, on the seconds and third floors, and have also heard her dancing round the third floor ballroom.
+People have reported hearing a fine, female voice, singing a concertina in an Irish accent, on the second and third floors.
+They have also heard her dancing round the third floor ballroom.

 The sound of her high-heeled boots walking across the floors of the second and third floors has been reported.

-The strong scent of roses indicates her presence, whether unseen or actually seen.
+The strong scent of roses indicates her presence, whether seen or unseen.
 Even in the restaurant, her rose scent is noticed, as she likes to see what is going on.

 Personal Appearances